-Benefits of a tree receiving Landmark Tree status include:
+Benefits of a tree receiving Landmark Tree status:

-- The tree will be posted on the interactive Landmark Tree Tour map as well as the printable Landmark Tree Map, so visitors and residents can view Saint Paul's most remarkable trees.
+- The tree will be posted on the interactive Landmark Tree Tour map.

-- The tree will be recognized at the annual Blooming Saint Paul Awards along with a certificate of appreciation to the nominator and a certificate of recognition to the owner of the tree.
+- The tree will be recognized by the Blooming Saint Paul Showcase along with certificates of recognition for the nominator and the owner.

-- The tree will retain the Landmark Tree status for the rests of its life.
+- The tree will retain the Landmark Tree status for the rest of its life.

 *Selection as a Landmark Tree does not guarantee the long term survival of, or preclude the removal of a nominated tree if its condition declines.
 Unpredictable factors including storm damage, insect damage, disease, compromised structural integrity, or a combination of factors may impact a tree and necessitate its removal.